Leo-nova/Project-Arken/README.md

 ## 📜 License
 This project is licensed under the [Apache License 2.0](./LICENSE).

-Friendly Reminder: This project is released under the Apache 2.0 License.
-You are free to use, modify, and distribute it.
+Friendly Reminder: You are free to use, modify, and distribute it.
 However, please do not use the name “Arken / Cognito” or the author’s identity for commercial endorsement, advertising, or promotion.

 ---